-2.01 Read and comprehend both narrative and expository text appropriate for grade 2.

-2.04 Pose possible how, why, and what if questions to understand and/or interpret text.

-2.07 Discuss similarities and differences in events and characters across stories.

-3.03 Explain and describe new concepts and information in own words.

-4.04 Use oral communication to identify, organize, and analyze information.

-4.05 Respond appropriately when participating in group discourse by adapting language and communication behaviors to the situation to accomplish a specific purpose.

-4.08 Write structured, informative presentations and narratives, when given help with organization.
+- 2.01 Read and comprehend both narrative and expository text appropriate for grade 2. - 2.04 Pose possible how, why, and what if questions to understand and/or interpret text. - 2.06 Recall facts and details from a text. - 2.07 Discuss similarities and differences in events and characters across stories. - 3.03 Explain and describe new concepts and information in own words. - 4.04 Use oral communication to identify, organize, and analyze information. - 4.05 Respond appropriately when participating in group discourse by adapting language and communication behaviors to the situation to accomplish a specific purpose. - 4.08 Write structured, informative presentations and narratives, when given help with organization.